June 1, 2020

 While there’s no limit on how many trips you take, most of our AllTrips plans have a 45-day limit on trip length.
 If you’re planning a longer journey, consider AllTrips Premier, a multi-trip plan that can protect trips up to 90 days, or OneTrip Emergency Medical, a low-cost single-trip plan that can protect trips up to 180 days in length.
 Also, travel insurance plans do not cover travel with the intent to receive health care or medical treatment of any kind, moving, or commuting to and from work.

 If your family is taking multiple trips together in the next 12 months, AllTrips Premier may be your best choice, because it can cover your entire household.
 But if you’re planning only one big family vacation, then you might opt for the single-trip OneTrip Prime or OneTrip Premier plan.
-Both cover kids 17 and under for free when they’re traveling with a parent or grandparent.
+Both cover kids 17 and under for free when they’re traveling with a parent or grandparent (not available on policies issued to Pennsylvania residents).

 Travel insurance can do a lot, but it can’t cover every possible situation.
 Take some time to read your annual plan documents so you understand which situations, events, and losses can be covered, and which aren’t.